rustunit/rustunit.github.io/content/blog/2024/11-15-bevy-channel-trigger/index.md

 +++
-title = "Extending Bevy with C: Communicating via FFI" date = 2024-11-14
+title = "Sending Events to Bevy from anywhere" date = 2024-11-15
 [extra]
 tags=["rust","bevy","gamedev"]
 hidden = true
-custom_summary = "We released the bevy_channel_trigger crate to simplify communication between Bevy and foreign libraries or languages."
+custom_summary = "We released the bevy_channel_trigger crate to simplify communication from foreign libraries or languages to Bevy."
 +++

 In this short post we introduce the recently released [bevy_channel_trigger](https://crates.io/crates/bevy_channel_trigger) crate, why we need it to talk to foreign code and what it sets it apart from alternatives.
 If you just want to start using it, find it on [GitHub](https://github.com/rustunit/bevy_channel_trigger).